PierrickVouletBonitasoft/demo-bonita-chain/README.md

 # More

-You can find the connectors used to integrate Chain here: [Chain connectors for Bonita](https://github.com/Bonitasoft-Community/bonita-connector-chain)
+If you interested in building your own application with Bonita BPM and Chain, you can find the source code of the connectors here: [Chain connectors for Bonita](https://github.com/Bonitasoft-Community/bonita-connector-chain)